MohamedEzzDM/Todo_app/README.md

 # Todo App UI

-A sample UI for todo app developed in flutter using Bloc/cubit
+A sample UI for todo app developed in flutter using \n Bloc/cubit\n
-Sqflite
+Sqflite\n

 ## Demo